zockerhuhn/Honkai-Star-Rail-farm-script/README.md

 __This part will change as more features are implemented__

-In Star Rail start your desired combat _domain_ (currently only supports two layer rewards), choose your characters and enter combat
+In Star Rail start your desired combat _domain_ (see known issues for reward layer amount), choose your characters and enter combat

 The Terminal should now ask you how many rewards you want to farm, type the desired amount (as numbers, __not alphabetically__) and press enter